Aananda-giri/imao/README.md

-This website is created to be the largest jokes database in the internet.
+**This website is created to be the largest jokes database in the internet.**
-And also the latgest collector of best memes.
+** also the largest collector of best memes ( over 100,000 best memes currently ) **

 It is implemented using django.
-All the jokes are collected from internet or uploaded by users.
+All the jokes and memes are either collected from internet or uploaded by users.